 |Major Honours||Olympic Gold Medal (1)|

-Poland's men's national football team has a long history, having played their first ever official international match roughly a century ago.
+Poland's men's national soccer team has a long history, having played their first ever official international match roughly a century ago.

-In the present era, they have been graced by arguably their greatest ever footballer, striker Robert Lewandowski.
-However, Poland have been competitive since long before the Bayern Munich and former Borussia Dortmund striker's emergence.
+In the present era, they have been graced by arguably their greatest ever player, striker Robert Lewandowski.
+However, Poland were competitive long before the Bayern Munich and former Borussia Dortmund striker's emergence.

 Early history of the national team

-Football came to Poland before they gained independence in 1918.
-After independence, the Polish Football Union (Polski Zwiazek Pilki Noznej, PZPN) was founded in December 1919 and they played their first official match two years later, a 1-0 defeat to Hungary.
+Soccer came to Poland before they gained independence in 1918.
+After independence, the Polish Soccer Union (Polski Zwiazek Pilki Noznej, PZPN) was founded in December 1919 and they played their first official match two years later, a 1-0 defeat to Hungary.

 Having failed to qualify for the first two editions of the tournament, Poland's World Cup debut came in 1938 and they lost 6-5 to Brazil after extra time.
 This match is famous for Ernest Wilimowski's four goals for the Poles.